adrianlzt/cerebro/linux/centos/yum-rpm/repositorios.md

 La especificación de este fichero está en: https://github.com/openSUSE/libzypp/blob/master/zypp/parser/yum/schema/repomd.rng

 En repomd.xml se definen los ficheros other filelists y primary que se bajará después donde está la información de los rpms.

+# Cache
+La informacion de los repos bajada se almacena en /var/cache/yum/x86_64/...

+Explicación de cada uno de los ficheros: https://blog.packagecloud.io/eng/2015/07/20/yum-repository-internals/ repomd.xml: Essentially an index that contains the location, checksums, and timestamp of the other XML metadata files listed below. primary.xml.gz: Contains detailed information about each package in the repository.
+You’ll find information like name, version, license, dependency information, timestamps, size, and more. filelists.xml.gz: Contains information about every file and directory in each package in the repository. other.xml.gz: Contains the changelog entries found in the RPM SPEC file for each package in the repository.

+yum makecache
+Is used to download and make usable all the metadata for the currently enabled yum repos.
+This is useful if you want to make sure the cache is fully current with all metadata before continuing.